The College of Family Physicians of Canada Policy Statement

-The CFPC advises members and non-members that they may withdraw their consent to the use of their personal information at any time by notifying the CFPC’s Privacy Officer, subject to legal or contractual restrictions and reasonable notice.
-The CFPC informs members and non-members of the implications of such withdrawal.
+Members and NMMPs may withdraw their consent to the collection, use, or disclosure of their personal information at any time by notifying the CFPC’s Privacy Officer, subject to legal or contractual restrictions and reasonable notice.
+The CFPC will inform members and NMMPs of the implications of such withdrawal.

 Canadian Family Physician

-Canadian Family Physician (CFP) uses the name, title, business name, mailing address, telephone and fax numbers, email address, professional qualifications and demographics in order to:
+Canadian Family Physician (CFP) uses name, title, business name, mailing address, telephone and fax numbers, email address, professional qualifications, and demographics in order to:

-The CFPC shares information about its members with provincial licensing bodies, its provincial chapters, the Research and Education Foundation of the CFPC, and other health care related organizations as approved by the CFPC’s Board of Directors (e.g., Canadian Medical Association, Canadian Post-M.D.
+The CFPC shares information about its members with provincial licensing bodies, its provincial Chapters, the CFPC’s Foundation for Advancing Family Medicine, and other health care related organizations as approved by the CFPC’s Board of Directors (e.g., Canadian Medical Association, Canadian Post-M.D.
 Education Registry, Medical Council of Canada).

-The CFPC shares information about its non-member participants in the CFPC's continuing medical education/continuing professional development Mainpro+ program with provincial licensing bodies.
+The CFPC shares information about its NMMPs in the CFPC's continuing medical education/continuing professional development Mainpro+ program with provincial licensing bodies.

 The operating system for the CFPC website (www.cfpc.ca) may automatically record some general information about visitors such as:

-- The internal domain for visitors’ internet service provider and the IP address of the computer accessing the website.
+- The internal domain for the visitor’s internet service provider and the IP address of the computer accessing the website

-The CFPC takes reasonable measures to ensure that personal information is kept safe from loss or theft, unauthorized access, use, copying, disclosure or modification.
-A higher level of protection is used to safeguard more sensitive information.
+The CFPC takes reasonable measures to protect personal information from loss or theft, or unauthorized access, use, copying, disclosure, or modification.
 The measures the CFPC takes to ensure the security of personal information include: